Do cats experience separation stress?

 • Living with only one person

-• Only one pet in the household
+• Being the only pet in the household

 • Lack of activity and stimulation